 LINUX and Cluster Computing

-As a math major, you’ll get a broad education in both theoretical and applied mathematics.
+As a mathematics major, you’ll get a broad education in both theoretical and applied mathematics.
 You’ll also gain the scientific knowledge and the problem-solving, computing, and communication skills critical to a successful career.

-Our Biomath major blends math, biology, and computer science.
+Our biomathematics major blends mathematics, biology, and computer science.
 It's truly a major designed for the complex analysis at the heart of today's most exciting advances in biological and medical science.

 Computational Science Second Major